京都大学 大学院経済学研究科・経済学部

 Fields of Research: International Political Economy of Agriculture and Food, Global Food Governance, Agri-food Politics and Sociology, Rural Development

 Academic Backgrounds: I received a Master’s Degree in Economic Policy (1993) at Kyoto University.
 I withdrew from the doctoral programme as I got a position as Assistant Professor at the Graduate School of Agriculture, Hokkaido University (1995-2005), where I received a Doctoral Degree in Agricultural Economics (2001) by submitting a dissertation that was then published as a book (2002).
 During that period, I did my visiting research at Wageningen University (Social Sciences, 2002–2004).
-After coming back to Kyoto University as Associate Professor in 2005 and promoted to Professor in 2010, I had another chance to do my visiting research at VU University Amsterdam (Political Science, 2012).
-I currently serve as the Director of the Asian Platform for Global Sustainability & Transcultural Studies (Social Sciences and Humanities Unit of Top Global Courses) as well as the Director of this international graduate programme East Asia Sustainable Economic Development Studies.
+After returning to Kyoto University as Associate Professor in 2005 and being promoted to Professor in 2010, I had another chance to do my visiting research at VU University Amsterdam (Political Science, 2012).
+I currently serve as the Director of the Asian Platform for Global Sustainability & Transcultural Studies (Social Sciences and Humanities Unit of Top Global Courses) and the Director of this international graduate programme East Asia Sustainable Economic Development Studies.

 Skills and Qualities Required for Prospective Students: I look forward to applications from those who have studied, or at least are interested in studying, various disciplines of social sciences, such as sociology, geography, and political science, other than economics, and/or interdisciplinary approaches bridging social sciences and natural/technical sciences related to agriculture and food.
 The students in my group are strongly encouraged to conduct field research (e.g. interviews and participatory observation) as well as in-depth qualitative research (e.g. discourse analysis of policy, corporate and media documents).
-This is because these methods are requisite to understand power relations and structural dynamics in the economic and political processes with social and environmental consequences.
+This is because these methods are requisite to understanding power relations and structural dynamics in the economic and political processes with social and environmental consequences.
 The students in my group will have opportunities to participate in a series of joint activities with Rural Sociology Group of Wageningen University, the Netherlands.

 Examples of Thesis Subjects: